mcast/mcast.github.io/_posts/2015-07-15-rust-traits-generics.md

 ### My code with the original problem

-There are several versions of this in the commit history alone, but I collected [`mdslurp.rs` and `mdstream.rs`](https://github.com/mcast/markdown-chapterise/commit/5b48c728) to <https://gist.github.com/anonymous/862e0f810673d396e516> == <https://play.rust-lang.org/?gist=862e0f810673d396e516&version=stable>.
-The first error is what surprised me,
+There are several versions of this in the commit history alone, but I collected [`mdslurp.rs` and `mdstream.rs`](https://github.com/mcast/markdown-chapterise/commit/5b48c728) [^fixed] to <https://gist.github.com/anonymous/862e0f810673d396e516> == <https://play.rust-lang.org/?gist=862e0f810673d396e516&version=stable>.

+This first error is what surprised me,

 ~~~ console
 $ cargo test